SMotaal/markup/documents/2019-03 Updates.md

 ### Future Thought(s)

-So will this work end here, obviously this is only the start.
+So will this work end here?
+Obviously this is only the start.

 In fact, one very interesting discovery in my work that has been lacking a proper venue to share is the fact while languages like ECMAScript that receive almost yearly upgrades that affect syntax often do so in very predictable patterns.
 Failing to be lean enough to recognize and align your design to benefit from those predictable patterns makes it likely that you will always struggle to catch up without paying dues.